New Labour

-In 2007, Blair resigned from the party leadership after thirteen years and was succeeded as Prime Minister by his Chancellor of the Exchequer, Gordon Brown.
+In 2007, Blair resigned from the party leadership after thirteen years and was succeeded by his Chancellor of the Exchequer, Gordon Brown.
 Labour lost the 2010 general election which resulted in the first hung parliament in thirty-six years and led to the creation of a Conservative–Liberal Democrat coalition government.
 Brown resigned as Prime Minister and as Labour Party leader shortly thereafter.
-He was succeeded as party leader by Ed Miliband, who abandoned the New Labour branding and moved the Labour Party's political stance further to the left under the branding One Nation Labour.
+He was succeeded as party leader by Ed Miliband, who abandoned the New Labour branding and moved the party's political stance further to the left under the branding One Nation Labour.
+Jeremy Corbyn moved the party further to the left, while his successor Keir Starmer, who became the first Labour Prime Minister since Brown after winning a landslide victory in the 2024 general election, is regarded as having steered the party back to the centre, drawing comparisons to Blair and New Labour.